Oaxaca en la historia y en el mito: One image that sums up the challenges and achievements of Benito Juárez

-Santa Anna, the Caudillo of Veracruz (1794-1876)
+Santa Anna, the Caudillo of Veracruz (1794–1876)

 Mexico struggled after the war of independence and had 50 governments in 30 years.
 Santa Anna led this chaos as president 11 times, or 8 as some claim, between the years of 1833 and 1855, serving for various lengths of time.
 Santa Anna had a power base and an army in Veracruz and used it to wage war and take the reins of power as required, or as he wished.
-Once again, Santa Anna does not appear in the mural, but García Bustos, always ready to add something mural, included Santa Anna's famous prosthetic leg.
+Once again, Santa Anna does not appear in the mural, but García Bustos, always ready to add something mural, included Santa Anna's famous prosthetic leg, as explained above.

 Government by buggy

-In the image below, behind Juárez and his supporters, we see a buggy that Juárez drove through the countryside after he was exiled from Mexico City while the Conservatives usurped power during the Second French Intervention.
+In the image below, behind Juárez and his supporters, we see a buggy that Juárez drove through the countryside for some four years after he was exiled from Mexico City while the Conservatives usurped power during the Second French Intervention.
+Accompanying Juárez were government officials and soldiers.
 The carriage, a Landau, was known as the "government on wheels".